 Made with the support of NZ On Air

-Get your daily dose of local news with the full The South Today news bulletin for Tuesday, September 18.
+Get your daily dose of local news with the full The South Today bulletin for Thursday, October 11.

 Hospice South Canterbury received an unexpected gift of cash from a seven-year old boy this week.

 Arrowtown's Jed Crawford thought he'd try to raise $1000 for cancer research by shaving his head in honour of his late dad.